skyguy126/traffic_inference/docs/index.md

 #### Camera Capture

 Static RGB cameras are placed at fixed, repeatable poses so every trial observes identical viewpoints; controlled camera geometry improves cross-run comparability and is standard practice in multi-camera tracking benchmarks.
-Each camera samples at 20 FPS with 1280×720 resolution and a 90° field of view to balance spatial detail with real-time throughput (similar rates are used in KITTI/nuScenes to match perception pipelines).
+Each camera samples at 20 FPS with 1280×720 resolution and a 90° field of view to balance spatial detail with real-time throughput (similar rates are used in KITTI/nuScenes to match perception pipelines **ADD CITATION**).
 Frames arrive as raw bytes and are first buffered in per-camera queues to decouple acquisition from storage, a common technique in real-time vision systems to prevent frame drops when I/O stalls.

 Frames are compressed on the fly with an intra/long-GOP H.264 encoder fed via stdin.
 Piping raw frames directly into the encoder avoids intermediate disk writes and aligns with recommendations from the video systems literature for reducing latency and preserving quality in real-time capture (e.g., FFmpeg-based pipelines in robotics and teleoperation studies).
 Queue draining is synchronized with the simulator tick, and watchdog checks flag size mismatches or encoder failures so other cameras continue uninterrupted.